-Recreating the library
+Recreating the seating fabric

-During 2011 we refurbished some of the furniture in the library as the original sofa and armchair brought from Long Barn had long gone.
+During 2011, we refurbished some of the furniture in the library as the original sofa and armchair brought from Long Barn had long gone.

 New seating was purchased and re-covered with a similar pattern originally chosen by Vita.